Verdillian/SkrrrtBot/README.md

     - !fight <@(usersname)> - Allows you to have a sword fight with a user.
     - !giveup - Gives up the fight...
     - !slash - Slash your oponent with a sword!
-  - Connection To Database (allows you to be able to give people tokens / eventually will gain tokens from talking in the discord.)
-    - Current token system commands:
-      - !status - Tells you how many tokens you have.
-      - !status <@(username)> - Tells you how many tokens another user has. (slightly buggy but still works)
   - Clear Chat
     - !clear, !c - Clears the messages in  a text channel up to 100
   - Auction System (not real auction for the tokens, just for fun.)